dltoth/UPnPLib/README.md

 3. Allow query to see if root devices are still available on the network and
 4. Find instances of a specific Device (or Service) type on the network

 To this end two custom headers are added; a Search Target header, ST.LEELANAUSOFTWARE.COM for SSDP search, and a device description header, DESC.LEELANAUSOFTWARECO.COM for search responses (both described below).

-Search requests without ST.LEELANAUSOFTWARE.COM, and responses without DESC.LEELANAUSOFTWARECO.COM are silently ignored.
+<b><i>Important Note:</i></b> Search requests without ST.LEELANAUSOFTWARE.COM, and responses without DESC.LEELANAUSOFTWARECO.COM are silently ignored

 This abreviated protocol does not advertise on startup or shutdown, thus avoiding a flurry of unnecessary UPnP activiy.
 Devices respond ONLY to specific queries, and ignore all other SSDP requests.

 <a name="uuid-device-type-and-usn"></a>

 #### UUID, Device Type, and USN ####
 UPnP mandates each device have a unique UUID that is persistent between boot cycles.
 In addition, each device must have a <i>Device Type</i> embedded in a Uniform Resource Name (URN).
 The form for non-standard UPnP devices is: ``urn:domain-name:device:deviceType:ver``, where <i>domain-name</i> is the vendor's domain name using '-' instead of '.', <i>deviceType</i> is the vendor supplied device type, and <i>ver</i> is the device version.
-For example: <i>urn:LeelanauSoftware-com:device:RelayControl:1</i> is the URN for the device type [RelayControl](https://github.com/dltoth/DeviceLib/blob/main/src/RelayControl.h) provided by LeelanauSoftware.com.
+For example: <i>urn:LeelanauSoftware-com:device:RelayControl:1</i> is the URN for version 1 of the device type [RelayControl](https://github.com/dltoth/DeviceLib/blob/main/src/RelayControl.h) provided by LeelanauSoftware.com.

 Lastly, UPnP defines a composite identifier, Unique Service Name (USN), as ``uuid:device-UUID::urn:domain-name:device:deviceType:ver``, where <i>device-UUID</i>, <i>domain-name</i>, and <i>deviceType:ver</i> are as defined above.

 #### Leelanau Software Custom Headers ####

-In order to succinctly describe device hierarchy, the custom response header DESC.LEELANAUSOFTWARE.COM is added.
-Search responses without this header are ignored.
-The DESC header includes a custom field descriptor, puuid, which refers to the parent uuid of a given UPnPDevice (or UPnPService).
+In order to succinctly describe device hierarchy, the custom response header DESC.LEELANAUSOFTWARE.COM is added, and as described above, search responses without this header are ignored.

+The DESC header includes a custom field descriptor, <i>puuid</i>, which refers to the parent uuid of a given UPnPDevice (or UPnPService).
 In this implementation of UPnP, RootDevices can have UPnPServices and UPnPDevices, and UPnPDevices can only have UPnPServices.
 The maximum number of embedded devices (or services) is restricted 8, thus limiting the device hierarchy.
 The DESC header field can implicitly refer to a either a RootDevice, an embedded UPnPDevice, or a UPnPService.
 When coupled with the Unique Service Name (USN), a complete device description in context is given.
 For example, for a UPnPDevice with uuid <i>device-UUID</i> and type <i>deviceType</i>:

 ```
 USN: uuid:device-UUID::urn:domain-name:device:deviceType:ver